TurboB/yast/README.md

 ## History
+Some rough milestones are:
 Startup with first public test release version 0.1.
 With version 0.2 a more clear build structure and a new font is inside.
 Track power switching since version 0.3.
 UNICODE is implemented since 0.4.
+First step to become independend from WiringPi from 0.5 with lgpio.
 For more details see [HISTORY](docs/HISTORY.txt).